 How to File a Citizen's Complaint

-The Amtrak Police Department Office of Internal Affairs is committed to conducting thorough investigations on all complaints received and providing individuals with a written response regarding the outcome in a timely fashion.
+The Amtrak Police Department Office of Professional Responsibilities is committed to conducting thorough investigations on all complaints received and providing individuals with a written response regarding the outcome in a timely fashion.

 The Amtrak Police Department serves and protects "America’s Railroad."
 A high standard in training and personnel is maintained in order to ensure professionalism in every aspect of the Department.
 In our effort to strive for professionalism, we realize and understand that perfection is not easy to attain.